maxy8ken/OOP-project-template/Programming practices/Readme.md

 Describe and explain how you used a range of good programming practices in your project.
-Label each practise used and include a screenshot or code snippet that clearly shows its use related to your description and explanation.
-Include this in a section of your report titled ‘Programming practises’.
+Label each practice used and include a screenshot or code snippet that clearly shows its use related to your description and explanation.
 - clear and uncluttered mainline
 - one logical task per subroutine
 - use of stubs